microscaler/fleetingdns/README.md

 ---

-## 🚀 What is (Ephemeral) Fleeting DNS Forwarder?
+## 🚀 What is FleetingDNS?

-(Ephemeral) Fleeting DNS Forwarder is a secure, easy-to-use service that provides temporary, publicly accessible DNS endpoints, instantly forwarding traffic to your local machine or continuous integration (CI) environment.
+FleetingDNS is a secure, easy-to-use service that provides temporary, publicly accessible DNS endpoints, instantly forwarding traffic to your local machine or continuous integration (CI) environment.
 Built specifically for developers and CI pipelines, it solves common problems faced during testing, including external integrations such as webhooks, OAuth callbacks, and multi-tenant application routing.

 ---